Andrey-Sidorkin/university-app/README.md

 ```PUT: /studies/{id}``` — update study with specified id<br>
 ```DELETE: /studies/{id}``` — delete study by id<br>

-Also using the following endpoint you can get day schedule for specific student by student card for specified day of week:<br>
+Also using the following endpoint you can get the day schedule for the specific student by student card for specified day of week:<br>
 ```GET: /schedules/by-card?card=...&day=...```
 You can see the result on this screenshot:<br>